8

 “It does have that crispy-soft feel to it.”

-It wasn't just bread-like—it also had cheese-like and bacon-like melted between the buns.
-The food had the characteristic mouthfeel of goods from the molecular dish printer, but Terra's cooking at a constant 75°C had imparted it with next-level flavor.
+It wasn’t just bread-like—it also had cheese-like and bacon-like melted between the buns.
+The ingredients had the characteristic mouthfeel of food from the molecular dish printer, but Terra's cooking at a constant 75°C imparted it with next-level flavor.
 It helped Terra successfully conquer Diode's stomach.
-After that, she was much more likely to appear at mealtime.
+After that, she was much more likely to appear at mealtimes.

 She didn’t want Diode to leave, though.